-Be ready to be proactive & disciplined because at times in remote places the mobile connectivity tower will work just in the morning working hours and or when there is light.
+Be ready to be proactive & disciplined because, at times in remote high altitude places, the mobile connectivity tower will work just in the morning working hours and or when there is light.
 So, make the best use of connectivity you get any time in the day at any remote place to connect with your family and friends.

 10. Have patience